 Regardless of where you live in Canada, you have to pay property taxes.
 In every province, the same formula applies.
 Your taxes are based on the estimated “assessed” value for your property multiplied by the appropriate tax rate applied by the municipality you live in.
 Tax rates differ from one city to another, but be assured, the city will find you and tax you!

-To illustrate the affect property taxes have to your bottom line, we have prepared the following chart.
+To illustrate the effect property taxes have on your bottom line, we have prepared the following chart.
 The taxes shown are not fictitious – the taxes have been calculated using actual tax rates from one of Ontario’s medium to large cities.
 We have estimated a property value of five million dollars.
 The figures shown are actual taxes.

 At Leyton, we understand the large burden that property taxes create, as demonstrated above.
 We have professionals ready to assist you to navigate these difficult waters.
 Our mandate is to try to save you money and we would love the opportunity of working with you in that regard.